-Houghton College has now moved the focus of its work in Erie County from the former Buffalo Bible Institute site in West Seneca to Houghton College Buffalo Symphony Circle and Houghton College Buffalo, East Side.
-Through these teaching sites, as well as a growing presence through Houghton Online, Houghton College is continuing to expand its efforts to make a high-quality, deeply Christian education available to those of all ages who would not otherwise have this opportunity.
+Houghton College moved the focus of its work in Erie County from the former Buffalo Bible Institute site in West Seneca to various locations within the city of Buffalo.
+Through these teaching sites, as well as a growing presence through Houghton Online, Houghton College continued to expand its efforts to make a high-quality, deeply Christian education available to those of all ages who would not otherwise have this opportunity.

+In 2022, the New York State Board of Regents approved the name change and updated the charter for the institution to become Houghton University.
+Today, Houghton University offers multiple avenues for individuals to access a Christ-centered higher education including the residential campus in Houghton, online programs, and in Buffalo.
 Throughout its history, Houghton has affirmed that an education grounded in a deep sense of our identity as God's children and a commitment to excellence in critical thinking, communication, and community formation is the very best preparation for a lifetime of effectiveness and impact in the everchanging circumstances of our 21st-century world.